 POs allow you to monitor your employees spending, too.
 When staff know their expenditure is tracked, they'll likely be careful about how much they spend.

-Enabling accurate invoicing
+They enable accurate invoicing

 The difference between POs and invoices is that a purchase order is issued by the buyer to place an order for goods or services, whereas an invoice is raised by the supplier to request payment of those goods or services.